Booster systems, also known as booster pumps, are used to maintain pressure in the water supply system. They can be used for several purposes:

 - flushing the toilet

-- A second or third shower in the home
+- a second or third shower in the house

-- Appliances such as dishwashers, washing machines, coffee machines etc.
+- appliances such as dishwashers, washing machines and coffee machines

 Operation of a booster system

 A booster pump draws in water via the suction connection, and it is then pumped into the pressure vessel.
 The pump switches off automatically when the pressure vessel is full, by which time it usually contains about 20 litres of water.
 The booster pump is also connected to a drainpipe, which, for example, may lead to several draw-off points (e.g. a number of taps) throughout the house.
 If a draw-off point (e.g. a tap) is opened, water is transferred directly to it from the expansion vessel.
 If only a small amount of water is required, the pump does not need to switch on, because the expansion vessel contains enough water to supply the tap.
 As soon as the water level in the pressure vessel is about to drop too low, the pump switches on automatically to refill it, and switches off automatically when it is full again.